Independent and co-opted council members

 John then became a management consultant with OASiS plc in 1990 specialising in helping companies undergo major change, his clients included the NHS, BP and Ericsson.
 In 2002 he founded his own consulting practice whose clients include HBOS, Lloyds Banking Group and JP Morgan Chase.

-John has worked as an Associate lecturer and Subject Tutor in Finance and Strategy on MBA programmes with both the Open University and Henley Business Schools.
-He is a member of the Chartered Institute of Management Accountants and Chartered Institute for Securities and Investment.
+John has worked as an Associate Lecturer and Subject Tutor in Finance and Strategy on MBA programmes with both the Open University and Henley Business Schools.
+He is a member of the Chartered Institute of Management Accountants and the Chartered Institute for Securities and Investment.

 University Council Members

 Tao Warbuton President of Student Union and Ex-Officio Student Member